Building Real-Time Ethereum Event Notifications with BLAZED.sh

 This level of precision ensures your webhook service only processes the events that matter to your application, reducing noise and improving performance.

-- Liquidation services tracking thousands of positions across lending protocols
+- Liquidation services tracking positions across lending protocols

-- NFT sniping tools monitoring multiple collections for rare traits
+- NFT tools monitoring collections for rare traits

 - Cross-chain bridges processing high volumes of transfer events